vredcloudsec/blog/_posts/2018-01-21-the-why-of-url-encoding.md

 ---
-title: "What is URL encoding?
-Why do we need it and what would the internet look like without it."
+title: "What is URL encoding?"
 excerpt_separator: "<!--more-->"
 categories:
   - basics